Tunis Light Metro: Line 2

 Line 2 runs on a north-south axis, similar to Line 1, from the city centre at Place de la République station to Ariana.
-Opened on the 5th of September 1989, the line covers a length of 6.3 kilometres over 11 stations.
+Opened on September 5, 1989, the line covers a length of 6.3 km over 11 stations.
 Upon its opening, the line originally ran from Place de Barcelone station, however services were later cut back to Place de la République in order to reduce high amounts of congestion in the city centre.
 Line 2 is the only line of the network to run entirely on its own trackage, with no shared sections present, and is operated with older high-floor Siemens-Duewag TW 6000 vehicles.